ChrisZhu2050/chriszhu2050.github.io/README.md

           graph LR
               A[a b c d b c d] --> B[a X d X d] --> C[a Y]
         ```
-        > Above letters are sampled for illustrating, actually they're unicode codes.
+        > Above letters are sampled for illustrating, actually in they're maybe unicode codes / bytes.
         "a bcd" are the final 2 tokens, and "bcd" may be added to the vocabulary
       - Byte-level BPE(?)
         ```mermaid
           graph LR
               A[1 byte] --> B[8 Bit => 0 0 0 0 0 0 0 0 ] --> C[0/1 bit => 256 combinations]
         ```
+        > Initial vocabulary only have these 256 basic bytes.
+          Need to transfer the text to byte firstly, then implement BPE for tokenization

       - WordPiece(?)
       - Unigram(?)